 Diabetes Management Program Goes Hospital-Wide

-DiabetesNow! was established at UC Health University of Cincinnati Medical Center in 2006 by a team of physicians, nurses and pharmacists to address a growing need for resources and education surrounding the care of diabetes and endocrinology inpatients.
+DiabetesNow! was established at University of Cincinnati Medical Center in 2006 by a team of physicians, nurses and pharmacists to address a growing need for resources and education surrounding the care of diabetes and endocrinology inpatients.
 It offers intensive practitioner education and a protocol on insulin use, and establishes diabetes resource specialists for every unit in the hospital.
-This original program is just one example of the groundbreaking work that is being done by the UC Diabetes & Metabolic Disease Institute to improve patient care and treatment.
+This original program is just one example of the groundbreaking work at UC Health to improve patient care and treatment.